 Like Cala Millor, Sa Coma has a very sandy beach with just under a km of light colored sand and shallow waters.
 The crescent shaped beach was awarded a blue flag in 2015 for water quality and beach cleanliness and has a variety of water sports to choose from.

 If you want to venture north to Cala Millor it is approximately 2.3km/1.4miles on the road connecting Sa coma to Cala Millor, which cuts out the headland.
-There is also a tourist train that connect the two and starts from S’Illot.
+There is also a tourist train that connects the two and starts from S’Illot.

 The promenade runs from the north end of the Sa Coma beach and connects S’Illot and Cala Morlanda to the south.
 It has good views from a rocky outcrop separating Sa Coma beach and S’Illot resort.
 The promenade is a pedestrian area for the most part and has shops, bars, cafes and restaurants.